oscarg798/AmiiboWiki/SETUP.md

 In order to automate the apk publishing to the playstore, we are this plugin using https://github.com/Triple-T/gradle-play-publisher, its we setup the configuration in the `signing.gradle`, and as you see it's using a property `googleAccountServiceFile` that is the json file to for authentication purposes in the PlayStore.
-So you can ignore this step commenting/removing the line
+So you can ignore this step commenting/removing the following line from the `build.gradle` file in the `app` module

 ```groovy
 apply from: '../gradlescripts/release.gradle'